Aeronautics Commission Policy Guidelines

 4. Vehicular and Portable Equipment

-Vehicular and portable equipment purchased in whole or in part with funds disbursed by the Commission shall be clearly marked with the name of the airport receiving those funds, and shall be reserved exclusively for use by the airport on airport facilities.
+Vehicular and portable equipment purchased in whole or in part with funds disbursed by the Commission shall be clearly and permanently marked with the name of the airport receiving those funds, and shall be reserved exclusively for use by the airport for airport business.

 As a condition to receiving funding from the Commission, the airport sponsor shall provide information regarding vehicular and portable equipment purchased with state and/or federal funds.
 An updated inventory shall be provided at the time of each equipment grant request, upon request by the Aeronautics Division.